appbaseio/reactive-manual/docs/v1.0.0/components/MultiList.md

 ![Image to be displayed](https://i.imgur.com/KuSUJyX.png)

-A `MultiList` sensor component creates a multiple checkbox select list UI widget.
-It is used for filtering results based on the current selection of list items.
+`MultiList` creates a multiple selection based list UI component that is connected to a database field.
+It is similar to a SingleList except can support multiple selections.

 Example uses:

-* create an e-commerce facet like search experience.
+* select category items from a list of categories in an e-commerce website.
-* create a filter for airlines to fly by in a flight booking experience.
+* selecting airlines to fly by in a flight booking experience.

 ### Usage